Published 15th February 2018 & validated 12th August 2018

 Short-Term 10y US Government Bond Elliott Wave Analysis

 The T-Note Elliott wave structure looks corrective short term.
 We record a drop from the May high and a subsequent 3-wave bounce.
 The bounce reached a Fibonacci level of the previous drop.
 We carefully conclude that the trend direction changed to the downside.
 We need to see confirmation regarding that.
 A break of the pale green trend is a first big step of confirmation.
-Trading to the upside of the pale blue trend channel implies at least an extension of minute wave ii(circle).
-Trading above 3.05% is a bloody nose to our case here and taking out the May high eliminates our trend change case entirely.
+Taking out the May high eliminates our trend change case entirely.

 All in all, we expect lower interest rates short term and seek confirmation.